trsvax/tapestry-datepicker/README.md

 tapestry-datepicker
 ===================

-Replacement for Tapestry 5.4 Datapicker
+Alternative for Tapestry 5.4 Datapicker.